mzorzella/MSGraphApi/README.md

 ### High level overview:

-I interpreted this assignment as a starting point for a system that allows the download of tenant's data living inside MS Graph, into another storage system.
+I interpreted this assignment as a starting point for the creation of a system that downloads tenant's data from a MS Graph Api into an external storage system.

-Therefore, I wanted to organize this code closer to how I'd build it for a prod environment, rather then just a technical exercise.
+The code is organized similarly to how it would have been written for a prod environment, rather then just a technical exercise.

-Furthermore, it has been a couple of years since when I worked with C# last time, I wanted to brush up by C# knowledge a bit and have some fun with my favorite programming language.
+Furthermore, it has been a couple of years since when I worked with C# last time, I wanted to brush up my C# knowledge and have some fun with my favorite programming language.
 So, Please forgive if I'm not using the latest cool libraries in today's C# ecosystem :-).

 ### Key considerations

 #### Strategy Pattern

-The implementation leverages the strategy pattern to allow the system to be easily extensible as new download strategies are required.
+The implementation leverages the strategy pattern to allow the system to be easily extended as new download strategies are needed.

-The system currently implements two strategies for downloading Groups and Users (users is not currently enabled with the current Graph api creds).
+The system currently provides two strategies for downloading Groups and Users (users is not currently allowed with current Graph Api creds).

-The core strategy functionality is implemented inside the `MSGraphApi.Downloader` library.
-The class `GraphDownloader` implements the execution context, The `OperationStrategies` folder contains the concrete strategies implementation.
-I also encapsulated part of the implementation of the concrete strategies inside `BaseOperationStrategy` class (Template Method Pattern).
+The core functionality (context) is implemented inside the `MSGraphApi.Downloader` library and class `GraphDownloader`.
+The `OperationStrategies` folder contains the concrete strategy implementations.
+Part of the strategy logic is also implemented insde the class `BaseOperationStrategy` as an example of Template Method Pattern.

 #### Dependency Injection

 All DI system is configured in `Program.cs`.
-The system uses services registered in the DI container of type `IOperationStrategy` to dynamically defined the operations available via the CLI of this app.
+The system uses services registered in the DI container of type `IOperationStrategy` to dynamically define the operations available via the CLI selection of this app.

 #### Pagination